kuldeep-tolia/Numerical_Methods_Codes/Time_Integration_Methods/readme.md

 Problem Description:

--> This is a program to solve for an initial value problem using different numerical time integration methods and compare the errors associated with different time step sizes.
+-> This is a program to solve for an Ordinary Differential Equation (ODE) and an initial value problem using different numerical time integration methods and compare the errors associated with different time step sizes.
 -> Consider the following initial value problem:
 $$\frac{dy}{dt} = -\lambda \left( y - e^{-t} \right) - e^{-t}, \lambda>0$$
 -> The initial condition is $y(t=0)=y_0=10$, $\lambda=10$.